 Step 3: Verify and Run Your Application

-Once Composer finishes without errors:
+After Composer finishes without making any mistakes:

-1) Navigate into your new project:
+1) Go to your new project:

-cd my_awesome_app
+cd my_great_app

-2) Start Laravel's built-in development server:
+2) Start the built-in development server for Laravel:

 php artisan serve